gbhargavv/DownloadManager/README.md

 	manager.cancelAll();
 ```

-* If you don't want to set the filename but want to set the download directory, then you can use `destinationDirectory(String directory)`, but this method will be ignored if `destinationFilePath((String filePath)` was used.
+* If you would prefer not to set the filename yet need to set the download catalog, then, at that point you can utilize 'destinationDirectory(String registry)', however this technique will be overlooked if 'destinationFilePath((String filePath)' was utilized.

-* You can also set retry time with method `retryTime(int retryTime)` if necessary, default retry time is 1.
-You can set retry interval to decide how long to retry with method `retryInterval(long interval, TimeUnit unit)`.
+* You can likewise set retry time with strategy 'retryTime(int retryTime)' if fundamental, default retry time is 1.
+You can set retry stretch to choose how long to retry with technique 'retryInterval(long span, TimeUnit unit)'.

-* This manager support downloading in different network type with method `allowedNetworkTypes(int types)`, the types can be `DownloadRequest.NETWORK_MOBILE` and `DownloadRequest.NETWORK_WIFI`.
-This method need *android.permission.ACCESS_NETWORK_STATE* permission.
+* This administrator support downloading in various organization type with technique 'allowedNetworkTypes(int types)', the sorts can be 'DownloadRequest.NETWORK_MOBILE' and 'DownloadRequest.NETWORK_WIFI'.
+This strategy need *android.permission.ACCESS_NETWORK_STATE* consent.

-* The thread pool size of download manager is 3 by default.
-If you need a larger pool, then you can try the method `threadPoolSize(int poolSize)` in `DownloadManager#Builder`.
+* The string pool size of download supervisor is 3 naturally.
+In the event that you need a bigger pool, you can attempt the strategy 'threadPoolSize(int poolSize)' in 'DownloadManager#Builder'.

-* You need *android.permission.WRITE_EXTERNAL_STORAGE* permission if you don't use public directory in SDCard as download destination file path.
-Don't forget to add *android.permission.INTERNET* permission.
+* You need *android.permission.WRITE_EXTERNAL_STORAGE* consent on the off chance that you don't utilize public catalog in SDCard as download objective record way.
+Remember to add *android.permission.INTERNET* authorization.

-* This download manager support breakpoint downloading, so you can restart the downloading after pause.
+* This download director support breakpoint downloading, so you can restart the downloading after stop.

-* If you don't want DownloadDispathcer invoke `onProgress(int downloadId, long bytesWritten, long totalBytes)` frequently, then you can use `progressInterval(long interval, TimeUnit unit)`.
+* If you don't need DownloadDispathcer conjure 'onProgress(int downloadId, long bytesWritten, long totalBytes)' as often as possible, then, at that point you can utilize 'progressInterval(long stretch, TimeUnit unit)'.

-* If you want one download request get high priority, then you can use `priority(Priority priority)`.
+* If you need one download demand get high need, then, at that point you can utilize 'priority(Priority need)'.

-* The download manager provides two kinds of `Downloader`(`URLDownloader` and `OkHttpDownloader`), and the it will detect which downloader to use.
-You can also implement your own `Downloader` just like what `URLDownloader` and `OkHttpDownloader` do.
+* The download supervisor gives two sorts of 'Downloader'('URLDownloader' and 'OkHttpDownloader'), and the it will distinguish which downloader to utilize.
+You can likewise execute your own 'Downloader' very much like what 'URLDownloader' and 'OkHttpDownloader' do.

 Download